Diving in Cabo San Lucas - Bluewater Dive Travel

 A highlight of any trip to Cabo San Lucas and Cabo Pulmo is diving or snorkeling with the local sea lion colonies.
 These inquisitive creatures make a regular appearance at many of the area’s dive sites and never fail to amuse and entertain with their mischievous antics.

 Approximately 8 miles offshore at Cabo San Lucas, Gordo Banks is an exposed seamount and submerged plateau that attracts large ocean-going pelagics around its steep walls.
 Migrating humpback and gray whales can be spotted here between December and May, and this is also the best time to encounter schooling hammerhead sharks.
-Other regular visitors include tuna, turtles, and a variety of rays including mobula, devil, and manta rays.
+Other regular visitors include tuna, turtles, and a variety of rays such as mobula and devil rays.

 Through the winter months, humpback, gray, and sperm whales can also be spotted around El Bajo seamount (not to be confused with El Bajo at La Paz), where bait-balls of schooling jack offer a tasty pit-stop for these migrating giants.
 Other open ocean visitors include mobula rays, hammerhead sharks, and the occasional whale shark.